Long read: 1248 words

 Seeing through people’s words to their beautiful souls.
 I learned to show up when people need to be heard.
 Be present.
 Be with them at that moment.
 Silently feeling with them.
 Being still and peaceful in our own little bubble.

-Then I crashed.
+Then in about 2009 after yet another series of failed attempts to find housing, I crashed.
 Something fundamental had said “Nope”.